CFSS-MACSS/course-site/content/homework/edit-readme/index.md

 # Accessing your `hw01` repository

-* Go [to the github course](https://classroom.github.com/a/WXbBDhC4) to accept and create your private `hw01` repository on GitHub.
+* Go [to the github course](https://classroom.github.com/assignment-invitations/c4bbd5ef08fac9bd8dc0f18c7f1faa46) (LINK FIXED 6/12) to accept and create your private `hw01` repository on GitHub.
 Once you do so, your repository will be built in a few seconds.
 It follows the naming convention `hw01-<USERNAME>`
 * Once the your repository has been created, click on the link you see, which will take you to your repository.
 * Finally, clone the repository to your computer (or R workbench) following the process below.